mmamaev/timeboard/doc/source/doing_calculations.rst

 Counting periods
 ----------------

 Call :py:meth:`~timeboard.Interval.count_periods` to find out how many calendar periods of the specific frequency fit into the interval.
-As with the other methods, duty of workhifts is taken into account.
+As with the other methods, duty of workshifts is taken into account.
 The method returns a float number.

 To obain the result, the interval is sliced into calendar periods of the given frequency and then each slice of the interval is compared to its corresponding period duty-wise.
 That is to say, the count of workshifts in the interval's slice is divided by the total count of workshifts in the  period containing this slice but only workshifts with the specified duty are counted.
 The quotients for each period are summed to produce the return value of the method.